-Statement Description check-spf Check-spj Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-svcb Specifies whether to perform additional checks on SVCB records. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. delegation-only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. continues on next nage
+Statement Description check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-svcb Specifies whether to perform additional checks on SVCB records. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz.
+Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits.

-Table 7 - continued from previous page Table 7 - c continued from previous page -- ------- ------- ----------- ------ ---------- ------
+Table 7 7 - continued from previous page --------- ----- ----------- ------ ---------- ------

-Statement Description

-flush-zones-on-shutdown

-Just Lones on Shudown Controls whether pending zone writes are flushed when the name server exits.

-heartbeat-interval

-Sets the interval at which the server performs zone main- tenance tasks for all zones marked as dialup .

-in-view Specifies the view in which a given zone is defined.

-inline-signing

-Specifies whether BIND 9 maintains a separate signed version of a zone.

-journal

-Allows the default journal's filename to be overridden.

-masterfile-format

-Specifies the file format of zone files.

-max-records

-Sets the maximum number of records permitted in a zone.

-max-zone-ttl

-Specifies a maximum permissible time-to-live (TTL) value, in seconds.

-new-zones-directory

-Specifies the directory where configuration parameters are stored for zones added by rndc addzone.

-notify-delay

-Sets the delay (in seconds) between sending sets of NO- TIFY messages for a zone.

-notify-rate

-Specifies the rate at which NOTIFY requests are sent dur- ing normal zone maintenance operations.

-parent-propagation-delay

-Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers.

-parental-agents Defines a list of delegation agents to be used by primary and secondary zones.

-continues on next page
+Statement Description in-view Specifies the view in which a given zone is defined. inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. journal Allows the default journal's filename to be overridden. masterfile-format Specifies the file format of zone files. max-records Sets the maximum number of records permitted in a zone. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. notify-delay Sets the delay (in seconds) between sending sets of NO- TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent dur- ing normal zone maintenance operations. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-agents Defines a list of delegation agents to be used by primary and secondary zones. primaries Defines one or more primary servers for a zone. response-policy Specifies response policy zones for the view or among global options. continues on next page